Affiliate links on Android Authority may earn us a commission. Learn more.

 How to ungroup icons on the taskbar in Windows 11

-Windows has changed a lot over the years and has lost some old-school features along the way.
-Window grouping on the taskbar is a relatively new feature, but Windows used to give you the option to get the old ungroup icon style.
+Windows has changed a lot over the years and lost some old-school features along the way.
+Window grouping on the taskbar is a relatively new feature, for example, and you could disable it entirely in older versions.
 But can you do that in Windows 11?
 Here’s how to ungroup icons on the taskbar in Windows 11 so that you don’t have to downgrade to Windows 10.

 JUMP TO KEY SECTIONS